Shock in Obstetrics

 - pulmonary capillary wedge pressure: Normal 6-18 Torr.

-- Clinical improvement in the: pallor, cyanosis, air hunger, sweating
+- Clinical improvement in the: pallor, cyanosis, air hunger, sweating and consciousness.

 - Acute renal failure.